-The short answer is no. Not to my knowledge.
+The short answer is no, not to my knowledge.
 There haven't been any infrastructure modifications.
 It's dealing with security issues.
-It' mostly been dealt with through O&M, operations modifications with security contractors, that the member referred.
+It has mostly been dealt with through O&M, operations modifications with security contractors that the member referred.

-In Baker Lake, for example, which I mentioned is a facility that's not meeting the community's needs.
-We have security personnel in the facility stationed at the door, and then we don't have any proper space for the security guard, other than a desk at the door.
-So the security guard has had to do some of their work out of the staff's coffee room.
-So you get a sense of the types of infrastructure issues that now the staff don't have a proper coffee room that they can gather in.
-So that's impacting their workplace experience.
+In Baker Lake, for example, which I mentioned is a facility that's not meeting the community's needs, we have security personnel in the facility stationed at the door, and then we don't have any proper space for the security guard other than a desk at the door.
+The security guard has had to do some of their work out of the staff's coffee room.
+You get a sense of the types of infrastructure issues that now the staff don't have a proper coffee room that they can gather in.
+That's impacting their workplace experience.